Arello-Mobile/Moxy/README.md

 ## Diff between us and root project
 1. We support androidX
 2. We don't support GLOBAL and WEAK presenter type
-3. We have one more strategy than core project, [AddToEndSingleTagStrategy](https://github.com/jordan1997/Moxy/blob/master/moxy/src/main/java/com/arellomobile/mvp/viewstate/strategy/AddToEndSingleTagStrategy.java)
+3. We have one more strategy to the library, [AddToEndSingleTagStrategy](https://github.com/jordan1997/Moxy/blob/master/moxy/src/main/java/com/arellomobile/mvp/viewstate/strategy/AddToEndSingleTagStrategy.java)

 ## RoadMap
 - [ ] We will change the template for android studio (and Intellij), the templates will create a view interface and activity or fragment into one file, and this file and presenter keep into one package.
 We will remove template for Java.